 Getting tired of just eating leafy green salads?
-Here’s a refreshing veggies salad for you to try!
-Green Beans and Carrot Salad – Italian Style as an alternative!
+Then try a refreshing veggies salad, like our Green Beans and Carrot Salad – Italian Style as an alternative!
 Grilling season is here and what better way to serve family and friends something totally different from the usual baked beans and corn as a side dish?

-It is even better if you chill it over night and allow the cider-garlic vinaigrette to marinate the carrots and green beans.
+The flavors are amazing!
+It is even better if you chill it overnight and allow the cider-garlic vinaigrette to marinate the carrots and green beans.

 Please PIN it to your SALAD Board!! … and thanks for stopping by!

-Don’t forget to enter your email address in our ‘subscribe box’ and get our recipes FREE everytime we post!
-Also, follow us on Facebook and Twitter.
+Don’t forget to enter your email address in our ‘ Weekly Subscribe Newsletter Box’ and get our new recipes FREE every time we post, and a reminder of great older ones too!

 - 3 large carrots